macmpi/tiny-radioCD/README.md

 Typically runs in 50MB of RAM on a low-cost PiZero device (135 MB rootf suitable for RAM-only operation).\
 Check-out our minimalistic USB-powered [PiZeroWed-Mac mini](https://github.com/macmpi/tiny-radioCD/wiki/PiZeroWed-Mac-mini)!

-Though mostly tested on Pi, it would run on any AlpineLinux supported platform (diskless/data/sys modes).\
+Though mostly tested on Pi & x86/64, it would run on any AlpineLinux supported platform (diskless/data/sys modes).\
 Some ready-to-use images are available (Raspberry Pi armhf ram-only SD archive for instance).\
-Customized installs can be included as simple addon-scripts (refer to available Pi example).
+Customized setup can be included as simple addon-scripts (refer to available Pi example).